silent-code/RoboND-Rover-Project/writeup.md

 ### Next I consider the rubric points individually and describe how I addressed each point in my implementation.

 ### Notebook Analysis
-#### 1. In step 1 of the Notebook AnalysisI executed the functions provided in the notebook on test images: first with the test data provided, and then on data that I with recorded in the simulator training mode.
+#### 1. In step 1 of the Notebook Analysis I executed the functions provided in the notebook on test images: first with the test data provided, and then on data that I with recorded in the simulator training mode.
 Next I added/modified functions to allow for color selection of obstacles and rock samples.
 The next image shows the data I used to calibrate color selection functions for obstacles, navigable terrain and rock sample features.
 The image below shows a calibration image with each of the three types of features.
 The image includes the rover tracks which are calibrated to be included as a navigable terrain feature.

 ![alt text][image1]

-#### 2. In step 2 of the Notebook Analysis, I populated the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. In step 2 of the Notebook Analysis I populated the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Next, I ran `process_image()` on the test data I collected using the `moviepy` functions provided to create video output of the result.
 These steps were helpful in developing and debugging the auxiliary functions for the perception step.

 ### Autonomous Navigation and Mapping